 Micro Enterprise: Investment in plant and machinery/equipment is up to ₹1 crore and turnover is up to ₹5 crore.

-Small Enterprise: Investment in plant and machinery/equipment is up to ₹10 crore and turnover is up to ₹50 crore.
+Small Enterprise: Plant and machinery/equipment investment is not exceeding ₹10 crore and turnover is not exceeding 50 crore.

-Medium Enterprise: Investment in plant and machinery/equipment is up to ₹50 crore and turnover is up to ₹250 crore.
+Medium Enterprise: Investment in plant and machinery/equipment is not exceeding 50 crore and a turnover of not exceeding 250 crore.

-Bank Loans with Lower Interest Rates: Registered MSMEs can avail of financial assistance at competitive interest rates.
+Bank Loans with Lower Interest Rates: Registered MSMEs are qualified to get low-interest loans.

 Who must file MSME-1?